Flame Over Vietnam

-Flame Over Vietnam Original title: Una cruz en el infierno is a 1957 Spanish film directed by José María Elorrieta.
+Flame Over Vietnam, Original title: Una cruz en el infierno, is a 1957 Spanish film directed by José María Elorrieta.

 Plot

-A nun arrives at a religious mission in the middle of the war in China and soon becomes friend with refugee children.
+A nun arrives at a religious mission in the middle of the First Indochina War and soon becomes friends with refugee children.
 One day, a trafficker is injured and taken to the mission, where he falls in love with the nun.